 - Melissa Gonzalez, Principal, MG2 and Founder, The Lionesque Group, an MG2 Studio

-Retail TouchPoints (RTP): How have mall developers’ priorities changed over the past year, especially as they think about the future of their physical experiences?
+Retail TouchPoints (RTP): How have mall developers’ priorities changed over the past year, especially as they think about the future of their shopping mall experiences?

 Mardi Najafi, Figure3: We’ve seen a shift in priorities over the course of the last five years or so, with the decrease in traffic to big anchor tenants in the mall – namely department stores – partly due to their late pivot to a seamless, omnichannel approach.
 We know that the younger generation is looking for more unique experiences that reflect their individuality and values.
 These consumers also have a desire to create connections with their favorite brands.
 Traditionally, department stores (and in turn malls) haven’t focused on creating this type of deeper, more meaningful connection.